-Vaccine scepticism and mistrust in government is combining to deadly effect in Ukraine.
+Vaccine scepticism and mistrust in government are combining to deadly effect in Ukraine.

 The country has seen COVID cases and deaths surge in recent weeks and, with vaccination rates a fraction of those seen elsewhere in Europe, there are fears of a difficult autumn ahead, including fresh lockdowns.

-The number of new infections hit 9,000 a day in early October - the highest number seen in the country since the spring.
+The number of new infections hit 94,000 a week in late October - nearly as high as the peaks seen in the spring.

 While Ukraine started its vaccination campaign later than other European Union countries, it has still only inoculated 14% of its population.
 That compares to around 63% in the EU and 52% in Europe.